 3.2 Experiment 2: Mated/Heat/Isolated

+Experiment 2 exposed mated females to benign or stressful temperatures, then isolated individuals immediately following heat-stress.
 Not all females from the pre-stress ‘mating’ treatment produced offspring, with controls producing a baseline fertility of around 70% in D. virilis and around 80% in Z. indianus (Figure 3).

 There was a significant interaction between temperature and time on fertility of D. virilis in Experiment 2 prior to treatment splitting (χ2(2) = 9.943, p<0.007; Figure 3).
 Fertility of controls started high immediately following heat treatment and fell over time, whereas fertility at stress temperatures started low and remained low for the duration.
 There was a main effect of temperature (χ2(2) =21.146, p<0.001; Figure 3) and time (χ2(1) =17.352, p<0.001; Figure 3) on fertility of D. virilis in Experiment 2.
 Both stress temperatures showed lower fertility than controls, and all treatments showed a decline in fertility over time.